Eviction Notice Sample

 Brief Description of Eviction Notice:

-In civilized countries i.e. America, England and Canada, when a building owner gives the building to a tenant, he is bound in the legal obligation that no matter what the reasons are and what the situation is, he can’t ask the tenant to leave the building without a valid notice.
-It depends on each country that how many days the owner can allow to the tenants but usually it’s in between 1 week to 4 weeks at most in most cases.
+In civilized countries i.e. America, England, and Canada, when a building owner gives the building to a tenant, he is bound by the legal obligation that no matter what the reasons are and what the situation is, he can’t ask the tenant to leave the building without a valid notice.
+It depends on each country how many days the owner can allow the tenants but usually, it’s in between 1 week to 4 weeks at most in most cases.

 This explains that when a tenant receives an eviction notice, he is legally bound to leave the building within the duration mentioned in the notice.
 Also when there is a valid period of time mentioned in the notice, the tenant can’t challenge it in any court or law enforcement agency because owners always reserve the right to ask the tenants to leave the building with a valid notice.

-On one hand, it gives the protection to the owners from a possible law suit where on the other hand, it gives the tenants enough time to consider their options and find another place to live.
-Although it’s not that common but most of the time, the eviction notices are issued due to some violation of building rules i.e. if a person keeps pets in a no pet building or listens to loud music at night, the owner has the right to ask him to leave the building.
+On one hand, it gives protection to the owners from a possible lawsuit whereas, on the other hand, it gives the tenants enough time to consider their options and find another place to live.
+Although it’s not that common most of the time, eviction notices are issued due to some violation of building rules i.e. if a person keeps pets in a no-pet building or listens to loud music at night, the owner has the right to ask him to leave the building.